workadventure/workadventure/contrib/docker/README.md

 # Deploying WorkAdventure in production

-This directory contains a sample production deployment of WorkAdventure using docker-compose.
+This directory contains a sample production deployment of WorkAdventure using docker-compose: [`docker-compose.prod.yaml`](docker-compose.prod.yaml).

 Every production environment is different and this docker-compose file will not fit all use cases.
 But it is intended to be a good starting point for you